Cyber Intelligence

 6. Runtime Threat Detection

 Falco monitors system calls for suspicious behavior.
-For AKS, Microsoft Defender for Containers provides managed runtime protection.
+For AKS, Microsoft Defender for Containers provides managed runtime protection; see [AKS container security with Defender for Containers](/blog/aks-container-security-defender-for-containers-2026) for the full setup.

 Priority Order: Where to Start